simonjwright/ACATS/README.md

   * `FAIL`: the test was expected to pass but failed
   * `XFAIL`: the test was expected to fail and did so
   * `XPASS`: the test was expected to fail but passed
   * `UNRESOLVED`: the test requires visual examination to finally determine pass/fail
   * `UNSUPPORTED`: the test was either deemed not applicable by the test itself (for example, C45322A requires `Machine_Overflows` to be `True`), not supported by the compiler (for example, CXAG002 will not compile because it requires support for `Hierarchical_File_Names`), or not compatible with simple use of _gnatchop_ (because the test contains the same unit in several source files, expecting them to be used in multiple passes).

-Note, these outcome names are not ideal, but they have to be chosen to match the requirements of the GCC test infrastructure that supports parallel test execution.
+Note, these outcome names are not ideal, but they have to match the requirements of the GCC test infrastructure that supports parallel test execution.

 The summary is reported in the form

             === acats Summary ===
-    # of expected passes		2476
+    # of expected passes		2499
     # of unexpected failures	10
-    # of expected failures		1418
+    # of expected failures		1451
     # of unresolved testcases	11
-    # of unsupported tests		105
+    # of unsupported tests		106
-    *** FAILURES: cxd2006 cxd3001 cxh1001 cde0002 cxd3002 c250002 cxd1003 cxd1004 cxd1005
+    *** FAILURES: cxd1003 cxd1004 cxd1005  cxd2006 cxd3001 cxd3002  cxh1001  c250002  c611a04  cxd4007

 (this is from a run for GCC 8.0 on macOS).

-## Approach ##

-If running locally, all the chapters are testable on request.
-If no chapters are specified, a default set will be run: this excludes CXE tests, related to the Distributed Systems Annex).

-Some individual tests are in any case suppressed (by inclusion in the file `norun.lst`), because they involve another language (Fortran, Cobol).

-The ACATS tests that involve timing mostly include very long timeouts (up to an hour in some cases).
-These have been scaled by multiplying by `One_Nominal_Second` (0.001 seconds) or `One_Nominal_Long_Second` (0.1 seconds), in line with the changes in the GCC version of the tests.

 [Ada-Auth]: http://www.ada-auth.org/acats.html